Actifio/AGMPowerLib/README.md

 ## Protecting and re-winding child-apps

-In this story, the we create a child app of a SQL DB that is protected by an on-demand template.
+In this story, we create a child app of a SQL DB that is protected by an on-demand template.

 First we create the child app.
 There are several things about this command.
 Firstly it does not specify an image ID, it will just use the latest snapshot.
 It specifies the SLTID and SLPID to manage the child app.
 This command was generated by running **New-AGMLibMSSQLMount** in guided mode.
 ```